Health International offers 3 plans:

 The Newborn Benefit covers the IN-PATIENT treatment of acute illness which presents symptoms at birth or which manifests within 14 days following birth.
 To include hospital accommodation costs for the maternal parent while the baby receives treatment.

-Members are required to PRE-REGISTER their expected baby for NEWBORN BENEFIT by making payment of a full annual subscription for the baby PRIOR to the birth and submitting a completed Addition of Baby Form.
+Members are required to PRE-REGISTER their expected baby for NEWBORN BENEFIT by making payment of a full annual premium for the baby PRIOR to the birth and submitting a completed Addition of Baby Form.

 Parents of the newborn are also required to provide Health International with a Baby Wellness letter from the Specialist / Doctor following the birth.